 How to submit

 Stories may only be submitted by the editor of the publication in which the story appears, with full permission of the author, with a maximum of one story per edition or collection.
-The author may not submit their own work.
+The author may not submit their own work, please check with your editor if you wish to enter.
 Submission of an entry is taken as acceptance of all the terms and conditions of entry.
 The submitting party must undertake to support the IBAs campaign and if shortlisted, must attend the awards night at their own expense.
 Shortlisted authors’ are guests of Writing.ie, and do not need to buy tickets, however partners and friends of shortlisted authors will need to make their own arrangements.

 Submission of an entry is taken as acceptance of all the terms and conditions of entry detailed here.